Menu

 STAYING AT CARNARVON GORGE

 During school holidays (except for the summer ones), you can camp directly in the national park.
-At other times, you’ve got the choice of Takarakka Bush Resort or Sandstone Park.
-Takarakka also offers cabins and safari tents if camping isn’t exactly your thing.
+At other times, you’ve got the choice of the Big4 Breeze Resort (previously Takarakka Bush Resort) or Sandstone Park.

-Camping at Takarakka
+Camping at (previously) Takarakka

-Another option is to hike part of the Carnarvon Great Walk and go as far as Big Bend Camping Area.
 The Big Bend campsite is walk-in only, and the first camping spot for anyone doing the Carnarvon Great Walk (5-7 days).
-The campsite is very basic with only a pit toilet but you don’t really need much for an overnight hike anyway.
+The campsite is very basic with only a drop toilet but you don’t really need much for an overnight hike anyway.
 If you choose do this option, you’ll need to pre-book your camping permit.

 For a bit more luxury, you could stay at the Carnarvon Gorge Wilderness Lodge.

-HIKING TIPS
+HIKING TIPS FOR EXPLORING CARNARVON GORGE

 DECIDE HOW MUCH TIME YOU HAVE